|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 A tar archive can be generated from a mounted home folder in exactly the same way as before as the folder stays unencrypted when you change user to ensure the folder is static.
 If that was not the case you could use a consul (by Ctrl Alt F2) to login then switch back to the GUI by Ctrl Alt F7 or login via SSH to make sure it was mounted to allow a backup.
 Either way it is best to logout at the end.

-Re Proceedures above: The backup proceedures stood the test as I had a real problems when several features went missing after some work on the system and I did not havve time to chase down exactly what I had deleted.
+The overall page has been writen in parallel with the setting up of my Chillblast WAP Pro v2 (aka Gemini) which has served as a test of much of the content.
+The proceedures stood up well as I had a real problems when several features went missing on gemini after some work on the system and I did not havve time to chase down exactly what I had deleted.
 I did a Timeshift back two days which went perfectly and quickly followed by a restore of the last home folder backup to compressed tar archive which was only a few days old.
 That got me back up and working with only a couple of files to copy back from the re-named folder in quick time- you might as well not bother if you do not test and trust backup proceedures.

 I would be very pleased if visitors could spare a little time to give me some feedback - it is the only way I know who has visited, if it is useful and how I should develop it's content and the techniques used.
 I would be delighted if you could send comments or just let us know you have visited by Sending a quick Message to me.